jnaidu/IoTGitBook/event_source.md

 }
 ```
 ## GET: GET EVENT SOURCE
-Retrieve the event source by its unique id.
+Retrieve the event source by its unique ID.

 URI: /eventSources/{eventSourceId}